mlpack/blog/doc/tutorials/Manish2018Summary.md

 ## Conclusion

-Ah, this was one the best experience I ever had.
+Ah, this was one of the best experience I ever had.
 I didn't thought that these 3 months will pass this quickly.
 Each and every day was full of new encounters.
 I couldn't have expected more.
 I am thankful to Ryan, Marcus & whole of the awesome mlpack organization for this wonderful period of time.
 Thanks, Ryan for always being there and helping me out at each and every step.
 I appreciate all the help you provided and all the patience you kept with me.
 Without your thoughtful  & clever ideas, I don't think the project could have been in the state, it is now.
 Also, a big thanks to Marcus for helping out every time I asked.
 I really appreciate all you did for me when I was stuck with benchmarking scripts.
 Finally, I am grateful to Google for providing me a once in a lifetime experience, eventually making me more comfortable with open source.
 GSoC is definitely a novel program helping thousands of students worldwide.